Houston Rockets: 2021–present: Şengün era

 One-time All-Star Fred VanVleet joined the Rockets via free agency signing a three-year, $130 million contract.
 The next day, former Memphis Grizzlies forward Dillon Brooks joined the team signing a four-year, $86 million contract after a first-round exit against the Los Angeles Lakers.
 The Rockets selected Amen Thompson with the fourth pick and Cam Whitmore with the 20th pick in the 2023 NBA draft. Şengün improved this season, averaging 21.1 points per game, 9.3 rebounds per game, and 5 assists per game.
 He was announced out for the season on March 21 with an ankle injury.

 The Houston Rockets selected Kentucky guard Reed Sheppard with the third overall pick in the 2024 NBA draft.
 Building on momentum from last year, they had a breakout season, finishing 52–30 and securing the second seed in the Western Conference.
 The team specifically leaned on Şengün, who made his first All-Star Game appearance, and a breakout campaign from Amen Thompson.
 The Rockets made their first playoff appearance in five years, ultimately falling to the Golden State Warriors in a seven-game first-round series.

-On July 6, 2025, The Rockets traded Jalen Green and Dillon Brooks to the Phoenix Suns in a seven-team trade in exchange for perennial All-Star Kevin Durant.
+On July 6, 2025, the Rockets traded Jalen Green and Dillon Brooks to the Phoenix Suns in a seven-team trade in exchange for perennial All-Star Kevin Durant.

+On March 21, 2026, Durant became the fifth all-time leading scorer in NBA history in front of the home fans.
+Durant said," It is great to be cheered and not booed in Houston."
+On April 29, during the first round of the 2026 NBA playoffs, the Rockets became the sixth team in NBA history to force a game 6 after trailing 3–0 with both wins coming without Kevin Durant.
+However, they lost that game and were eliminated by the Los Angeles Lakers.